lydiahallie/javascript-questions/README-tr_TR.md

 #### Cevap: A

-This is possible in JavaScript, because functions are objects!
-(Everything besides primitive types are objects)
+Javascript'te bu mümkün, çünkü fonksiyonlar nesnedir!
+(Primitive tiplere nazaran her şey nesnedir)

-A function is a special type of object.
+Fonksiyon özel bir nesne tipidir.
 The code you write yourself isn't the actual function.
 The function is an object with properties.
 This property is invocable.

 </p>
 </details>